DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 #### Nexus
 1. Navigate to http://{serverhostname}:{port: default 9030}/nexus/#welcome

 2. Login using the default username password of: admin / admin123.
-Now change the admin password.
+If you choose to change the 'admin' password now, please read the notes below in the section 'Maven/Nexus'.

 3. Setup new users and repositories as you need